maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<listeners>`*listener definition*`</listeners>`

   Specifies, on which local interfaces tntnet waits for connections.
-There can be more than one Listen-directives, in which case tntnet waits on every address.
+There can be more than one Listen directives, in which case tntnet waits on every address.

   See separate section *Listeners*